MicrosoftDocs/bot-docs/articles/bot-framework-azure-form-bot.md

 #Form bot

-The form bot template shows how to use forms to perform a guided conversation with the user, like "What colors would you like to see for that model car?"
-Or "What's your favorite pizza?"
+The form bot template demonstrates how to use a form to perform a guided conversation with the user.
+Typically, you would use a guided conversation when you need to ask the user a series of clarifying questions, like when ordering a sandwich with many options and ingredients.

 Most messages will have a `Message` activity type that contains the text and attachments the user sent.
 If the message’s activity type is `Message`, the template posts the message to `MainDialog` in the context of the current message.
 The **MainDialog.csx** file contains the root dialog that controls the conversation with the user.